preetamjain01/Machine-Learning-with-Energy-Datasets/ReadMe.md

 https://www.kdnuggets.com/2017/07/exploratory-data-analysis-python.html\
 Data for assignment:
 https://github.com/LuisM78/Appliances-energy-prediction-data\
-• Conduct an exploratory data analysis using Python packages (**plotly, seaborn, matplotlib etc.**) to understand the dataset.\
+• Conducted an exploratory data analysis using Python packages (**plotly, seaborn, matplotlib etc.**) to understand the dataset.\
-• Put together a PowerPoint report with graphs and key insights garnered from this analysis.
+• Created a PowerPoint report with graphs and key insights garnered from this analysis.

 **Part 3: Feature engineering**\